 Lotus Birth

-Parents wanting to have a gentle, less-invasive transition for the baby from womb to the world may want to have a lotus birth.
+Parents wanting to have a gentle, less-invasive transition for the baby from the womb to the world may want to have a lotus birth.
 Lotus birth is the practice of leaving the umbilical cord uncut after childbirth so that the baby is left attached to the placenta until the cord naturally separates at the umbilicus.
 This usually occurs within 3–10 days after birth.
-You’ll keep it in a placenta bag until the cord detaches.
+You’ll keep it in a placenta bag coved with herbs until the cord detaches.
 After that, you may wish to use the placenta for some other things listed below.

 Umbilical Cord Keepsake